cosmatic-drift-14/cosmatic-drift/.github/PULL_REQUEST_TEMPLATE.md

 Check the box below to confirm that you have in fact seen this (put an X in the brackets, like [X]):
 -->

-- [ ] I have added screenshots/videos to this PR showcasing its changes ingame, **or** this PR does not require an ingame showcase
+- [ ] I have added screenshots/videos to this PR showcasing its changes ingame, **or** this PR does not require an ingame showcase.

 ## Breaking changes
 <!--